danjames68/villas003/user/plugins/feed/README.md

 length: 500
 ```

-You can override any of the default values by setting one or more of these in your blog list page where `sub_pages` is defined.
+You can override any of the default values by setting one or more of these in your villa list page where `sub_pages` is defined.
 For example:

 ```
-title: Sample Blog
+title: Sample villa
 content:
     items: @self.children
     limit: 5
     pagination: true
 feed:
     limit: 15
-    description: Sample Blog Description
+    description: Sample villa Description
 ```

 You can ensure a particular page is skipped from the feed by adding the following in the frontmatter header:

 ```
-title: Sample Blog
+title: Sample villa
 feed:
     skip: true
 ```